 Preventive Services are required by the Affordable Care Act (ACA).
-If services are received from in-network providers, there is no cost sharing (for example, no deductibles, coinsurance, or copayments) for the following preventive services:
+There is no cost sharing (for example, no deductibles, coinsurance, or copayments) for the following preventive services:

 - Services described in the United States Preventive Services Task Force (USPSTF) A and B recommendations; - Services described in guidelines issued by the Advisory Committee on Immunization Practices (ACIP) of the Centers for Disease Control and Prevention (CDC); and - Health Resources and Services Administration (HRSA) guidelines including the American Academy of Pediatrics Bright Futures guidelines and HRSA guidelines relating to services for women.